Robert Wharton (Philadelphia): Political career

 Wharton was a member of the Philadelphia city council from 1792 till 1795.
 In 1796 he was made alderman of that city, and in the same year quelled a riot among sailors who had organized themselves into a body and demanded higher wages.
 After reading the riot act, he requested they disperse, and, being received with shouts of defiance, Wharton ordered each of his men "to take his man," and the sailors were captured and imprisoned.
 He quelled the Walnut Street Prison riot in 1798 and also took part in suppressing others.

 He was elected mayor of Philadelphia sixteen times between 1798 and 1824.
 After serving two one-year terms, 1798–1800, he declined nomination in 1800.
 He served three more terms, 1806–1808 and 1810–1811, then on being re-elected in 1811, he declined to serve.
 Subsequently, he served nine more terms, 1814–1819 and 1820–1824.
-His 14 years of service and 16 elections to the office make him the longest-serving and most-elected mayor in Philadelphia's history.
+His 14 elections to the office make him the longest-serving and most-elected mayor in Philadelphia's history.